 Glasgow Trip: In Search of Whisky on a Rainy Day

-This post contains affiliate links to products and I may receive a commission for purchases made through these links, at no extra cost to you.
+This site contains affiliate links to products.
+I may receive a small commission for purchases made through these links, at no extra cost to you.

 I try to visit at least one museum in whichever city I go to so the next day I decided to go to the Kelvingrove Art Gallery and Museum.
 There's a lot to see and a lot of wondering around to do so if you go there, make sure you give yourself plenty of time to have a little snack as well.
 There's a lot of information to take in and a lot of walking to do so do take a break every once in a while.
 I was lucky again and happened to be there when the 'Leonardo da Vinci: A Life in Drawing' Exhibition was on.
 Also, as I was leaving I noticed an Organ Concert was about to take place, so why not stay a little longer?

 The Pot Still can be what dreams are made of (for me at least).
 It's a Whisky bar and it has around 800 Whiskies available.
 I tried a few drams of whiskies I was curious about but wouldn't necessarily buy a bottle of just because of that as well as my all time favourite whiskies.

 The prices are very good considering you have a chance to try some you can't find that easily.
 If there's one place that pops into my mind every time I think about Glasgow it's definitely this one.